 Living wakes have also been credited with helping people open up and talk about death in a society where it has been a taboo subject for many years.
 While other cultures see death as a way to celebrate life, here in the UK we tend to be quite reserved about the subject – an attitude that dates back to Victorian times when widows would be expected to dress in black for years and wear special ‘mourning jewellery’.

-At Pure Cremation we offer what is known as a direct cremation service; it’s basically a no-frills, low-cost cremation that gives you flexibility in your funeral arrangements.
+At Pure Cremation we offer what is known as direct cremation service it’s basically a no-frills, low-cost cremation that gives you flexibility in your funeral arrangements.
 We collect the deceased, transport them to our own facilities at Charlton Park Crematorium near Andover, where we cremate them before hand-delivering the ashes to you in a biodegradable container.
 It’s an informal choice that doesn’t involve any ceremony, costing around 60% less than the average funeral whilst delivering high quality care every step of the way.

 If you’re considering arranging a living funeral for yourself or a loved one, a direct cremation could fit in well with your plans.
 You can sign up for a direct cremation plan at any time, so you have the peace of mind that everything is taken care of when the time comes.
 Find out more about our funeral plans on our website or request a free guide today.